Categories

 REVIEW:

 Besides telegraphing the culprit and far too little police work, Laurence Heath’s weakly-devised script makes a third glaring blunder.
-By depicting ‘Catherine Wayne’ as a tough yet otherwise reasonable businesswoman, it negates virtually the entire suspect roster, in terms of any plausible motive to kill her.
+By depicting ‘Catherine Wayne’ as a tough yet otherwise reasonable businesswoman, it negates virtually the entire roster of suspects, in terms of any plausible motive to kill her.

-Had Susan Blakely’s character been conveyed more as a mean-spirited villainess tempting a harsh fate (no matter how clichéd it sounds), there would at least be some potential for a suspect’s intriguing plot twist.
-Yet, the closest viewers get to such a twist is the inference that no one sheds an iota of grief over her brutal death – even Jessica just shrugs it off.
+Had Susan Blakely’s character been conveyed more as a mean-spirited villainess tempting an imminently harsh fate (no matter how clichéd it sounds), there would at least be some intrigue percolating.
+Yet, the closest viewers get to such a twist is the odd inference that no one sheds an iota of grief over her brutal death – even Jessica just shrugs it off.
 Instead, everyone comes off as far more self-involved in posed glamour photos for the paparazzi (i.e. the image going into the closing credits).

 BRIAN’S ODD MOON RATING: 2 Stars